ikoniqoz/nitrodocs/content/plugins/session.md

 Displays a flashdata message.

-PyroCMS has standardized messages to belong to one of three categories:
+NitroCMS has standardized messages to belong to one of three categories:

 * success
 * notice